Authors: Jerome C. Wegley and Jeffery D. Scibetta

 Right Personal to Surviving Spouse.
 The spouse’s right to an election is personal to the spouse.
 However, an election against the Will can under certain circumstances nevertheless still be made on the spouse’s behalf by the surviving spouse’s agent (power of attorney) or legal guardian.
 The person(s) exercising such rights on behalf of the spouse could therefore potentially include one or more of the spouse’s children (decedent’s step‑children).

 Deemed Disclaimer.
-An election by a surviving spouse to take his/her elective share is deemed a “disclaimer” or release of any beneficial interest in certain types of property transfers that the spouse would otherwise have received as a result of the decedent’s death.
+An election by a surviving spouse to take their elective share is deemed a “disclaimer” or release of any beneficial interest in certain types of property transfers that the spouse would otherwise have received as a result of the decedent’s death.
 The types of interests that are deemed disclaimed include the following:

 Forfeiture of Elective Share Rights.
 As is the case with respect to intestacy rights, a spouse’s elective share rights will be forfeited if:

 Techniques to Minimize the Impact of a Spouse’s Elective Share.
-An individual in a blended marriage may desire to lessen the impact of his/her spouse’s elective share rights.
+An individual in a blended marriage may desire to lessen the impact of their spouse’s elective share rights.
 That can be accomplished in different ways, including the following:

 Asset Titling / Beneficiary Designations